ftslorgbr/FTSL10/_posts/2018-10-20-DebConf-em-Curitiba.md

 ---
 layout: post
-title: Conferência mundial do Debian será no mesmo local do FTSL em 2019
+title: "Conferência do Debian será no mesmo local do FTSL em 2019"
-excerpt: A DebConf - Conferência dos desenvolvedores do Debian acontecerá de 14 a 29 de Julho de 2019 no Campus central da UTFPR
+image: debconf.jpg
-image: debconf.png
+excerpt: "A DebConf (Conferência mundial dos desenvolvedores do Debian) acontecerá de 14 a 29 de Julho de 2019 no Campus central da UTFPR"
 ---

 A **DebConf é a Conferência mundial de desenvolvedores(as) do Projeto Debian**.